dnSpy/dnSpy/README.md

 For license info, authors and other credits, see README.txt.

-dnSpy is ILSpy using dnlib.
-It should be able to read assemblies that ILSpy can't read since dnlib isn't as sensitive as Mono.Cecil when it comes to reading assemblies and invalid .NET metadata.
-The decompiler has also gotten some updates so it can handle some invalid input I discovered during testing.
+dnSpy is ILSpy using dnlib. dnSpy is now able to open assemblies that ILSpy can't.

 Most of the porting work were done by [yck1509 (Ki)](https://github.com/yck1509).
 He split it up into several projects, but these have been merged into one project again so updating dnSpy to latest ILSpy version is as easy as possible.
+I fixed the remaining porting todos and fixed stuff I discovered during testing.

+A command line tool using dnSpy (dnspc.exe) has also been added.

-BUILD instructions
+Build instructions
 ==================

 You need [dnlib](https://github.com/0xd4d/dnlib) and you must define `THREAD_SAFE` when compiling it. dnSpy will immediately exit if it detects that dnlib isn't thread safe.